CarloCattano/PAKT/README.md

 ## Requirements

-curl headers should be installed on your system.
+PortAudio headers should be installed on your system.

 tested on: